Copositivity, discriminants and nonseparable signed supports: Nonseparable signed supports

-The rest of the section is devoted to show that (\Cref{thm:nonseparable:signed:supports:SONC}).
-The criterion from \Cref{cor:copositivity:interior} will play a critical role in our proof.
+In fact, a slightly more general version is shown.
+The criterion for copositivity from \Cref{cor:copositivity:interior} will play a critical role in our proof.
 The main idea is as follows.
-For a copositive polynomial $f$ with a nonseparable signed support, we consider an associated Viro polynomial $f_{t}$ lifting $\A_-$.
+For a copositive signomial $f$ with a nonseparable signed support, we consider an associated signomial $f_{t}$ obtained from a height function lifting $\A_-$.
 For $t_*$ defined as in \Cref{cor:copositivity:interior}, we find a SONC decomposition of $f_{t_*}$.
 This determines a SONC decomposition of $f_{t}$ for all $t<t_*$, and in particular for $f$, as $1<t_*$ because $f$ is copositive.
 The crucial step in our strategy is to find a SONC decomposition of $f_{t_*}$ when the support is nonseparable.
-So, we focus next on finding SONC decompositions of signomials with at least one positive singular zero.
-To do so, we make some assumptions that simplify the arguments.
+So, we focus on finding SONC decompositions of signomials with at least one positive singular zero.